 In the best scenario you might have 3 months.
 Whilst this seems like loads, there is one issue; you also have to stitch 12-20 projects in that time.
 Not easy.
-With some projects you might be able to kick them out in a weekend, but others can be massive (Star Trek LCARS comes to mind…)
+With some projects, you might be able to kick them out on a weekend, but others can be massive (Star Trek LCARS comes to mind…)

 Last Minute Changes

 So you work for three months solid, and then all goes quiet on the Western Front, leaving you to sit and wait for up to a year.
 And then the license holder suddenly changes their mind about EVERYTHING.
 A super busy period exists where you just don’t know how you can get it done at all, but somehow you do.

 And this is how you get it done.
 The secret of every craft book writer.
 Massive amounts of help.
 I’ve relied on a few people, but massive kudos goes out to BlackMageHeart who has been a serious help with all the books.
 And frankly without her; it would have been impossible.
 Thanks!